taxido3/myTowerDefence/README.md

 A towerdefence-game has three major challenges:
   1. An editor, to build your tower, free on a grid (in my case:
+  2. Proper connection between the tower and there targets, for proper hits 3.Pathfinding of the enemys

+Unfortunately the three days wherend enough to reach the pathfining task (allthough it was the one, which i was looking forward to), but i'm strongly motivatet to finish the projekt sometime.